Iran arrests a Swedish citizen on espionage charges -IRNA | Law-Order

 "The intelligence ministry announced that a citizen of the Kingdom of Sweden was arrested on espionage charges," IRNA quoted a ministry statement a saying.
 It did not say when the arrest was made.
 Sweden's Foreign Ministry said it was aware of the case.

 "This is a known and ongoing case which the Foreign Ministry has been working on for a while," a spokeswoman said in an emailed comment.
-The spokeswoman said that the case is that of a Swedish man whom the Foreign Ministry had said in May had been detained in Iran.
-Iran did not report that arrest at that time.
+It was not immediately clear if the individual arrested is the Swedish man that the foreign ministry said in May had been detained in Iran.
+Iran did not report that arrest.

 "The suspect had been under surveillance by the intelligence ministry during several previous trips to Iran because of (their) suspicious behaviour and contacts … for visiting cities that were entirely outside of tourist destinations," Iran's semi-official Fars news agency quoted the intelligence ministry statement as saying.
 It said that the suspect had a history of travelling to the Israeli-occupied Palestinian territories "before leaving for Iran."